- Read about my initial struggles with and doubts about the ketogenic diet

 It has now been used for almost a century and there are many amazing organisations out there providing support for people affected by this illness.

-From the 1960s onwards, ketogenic diets have been widely recognized as one of the most common methods for treatment of obesity-related disorders.
+From the 1960s onwards, ketogenic diets have been widely recognized as a common method for treatment of obesity-related disorders.